gmderim0726/Data-Analytics-Portfolio/Financial-Performance/README.md

 ## Getting started

-To get start with _, you can follow these steps:
+To get start with Financial Analysis, you can follow these steps:

 1. Clone this repository to your local machine.